laravel/docs/mix.md

 <a name="browsersync-reloading"></a>
 ## Browsersync Reloading

-[BrowserSync](https://browsersync.io/) can automatically monitor your files for changes, and inject your changes into the browser without requiring a manual refresh.
+[BrowserSync](https://browsersync.io/) can automatically monitor your files for changes and inject your changes into the browser without requiring a manual refresh.
 You may enable support by calling the `mix.browserSync()` method:

     mix.browserSync('my-domain.test');